williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/users.md

 For examples, see [Request Example for Array](#request-example-for-array) and [Response Example for Array](#response-example-for-array).

 * We follow the [SCIM Protocol Specification](https://tools.ietf.org/html/rfc7644#section-3.4.2.2) for searching arrays.
 * Search for one value at a time when searching arrays.
-For example, you can't search for users where a string is equal to an attribute in two different arrays.
+For example, you can&#8217;t search for users where a string is equal to an attribute in two different arrays.

 ##### Request Example for Array
 {:.api .api-request .api-request-example}